Noasaurus | Late Cretaceous Northwestern Argentina Dinosaur

 Discovery & Fossil Evidence

 The story of this discovery is as intriguing as the dinosaur itself.
 In the mid-1970s, a fragmentary small theropod skeleton was unearthed at the Estancia El Brete site in Argentina.
-This significant find was made by Jaime Eduardo Powell and José Fernando Bonaparte.
+This initial find was made by Jaime Eduardo Powell and José Fernando Bonaparte.
 The discovery was reported in scientific literature in 1977 and the Noasaurus leali was officially named and described by Bonaparte and Powell in 1980.

 Photograph of the maxilla (upper jawbone) of Noasaurus, a small theropod dinosaur.
 The bone is fossilized, showing a rough texture with several intact teeth.
 The maxilla is displayed on a white background with a black scale bar beneath it for reference